BMW 7 Series (G11): M760Li xDrive

 The M760Li xDrive is the top trim of the 7 Series.
 It was unveiled in February 2016 and made its official public debut at the 2016 Geneva Motor Show.
-It is powered by BMW's N74B66 engine, a 6.6-litre twin-turbocharged V12 which generates a maximum power output of 449 kW and 800 Nm of torque.
+It is powered by BMW's N74B66 engine, a 6.6-litre twin-turbocharged V12 which generates a maximum power output of 448 kW and 800 Nm of torque.
 If the optional M Driver's Package is specified, the limited top speed is raised to 305 km/h, versus 250 km/h as standard.
 As the first 7 Series to be an M Performance model, the M760Li receives technical upgrades over the standard 7 Series as standard equipment, including M Performance-specific tuning of the transmission's shift programmes, 19 in M Sport brakes, an M Sport exhaust system, performance tyres and standard fit Integral Active Steering.
 It is also the first V12-powered BMW model ever made to feature xDrive as standard, breaking the trend of the previous V12-engined BMWs which were only rear-wheel drive.

 The M760Li features several visual cues to differentiate it from base 7 Series models.
 These include a 20 in alloy wheel design exclusive to the M760Li.
 Several pieces of exterior trim are finished in "Cerium Grey", most notably the mirror caps, side "Air Breathers" and the tailpipe embellishers.
 There are V12 badges on the C-pillars, and a unique tailpipe design at the rear.

 The M760Li can also be specified as an "Excellence" top of the range model.
-This receives modifications to the exterior and interior which create a luxurious appearance, compared to the sporty aesthetics of the standard M760Li.
+This receives modifications to the exterior and interior which create a more luxurious appearance, compared to the sporty aesthetics of the standard M760Li.

 Final V12

 On 18 January 2022, BMW announced a new limited edition M760Li xDrive simply called "The Final V12."
 As the name suggests, it will be the last BMW series production vehicle to be fitted with a V-12 engine.
-Built exclusively for the United States, just 12 examples will be sold to the public.
-BMW plans to approach previous buyers with a history of V-12 BMW ownership with an invitation to purchase the Final V12.
+Built exclusively for the United States, just 12 examples were sold to the public.
+BMW said they approached previous buyers with a history of V-12 BMW ownership with an invitation to purchase the Final V12.